Norwegian Wood

 It suddenly dawned on me that I had left the daffodils downstairs.
 I

 had set them aside while unlacing my shoes.
-I slipped back downstairs
+I slipped back

 and found the ten bright blossoms lying in the gloom.
 Midori took a